dandyvica/clf/README.md

     -m, --max-logsize <max-logsize>
             When log is enabled, set the maximum log size (in Mb).
 If specified, log file will be deleted first if current size is over this value.
 Defaults to 50 MB

-    -n, --nagios-version <nagios-version>
-            Set the Nagios NRPE protocol version used for plugin output.
-Default to version 3.[possible values: 2, 3]

     -p, --snapshot <snapshot>
             Override the snapshot file specified in the configuration file.
 It will default to the platform-dependent name using the temporary directory if not provided in configuration